Avro Avian Flight

 Yesterday both Lang and I left Adelaide at 8:00am.
 The wind was strong but weather otherwise fine.
 After I had driven for 3 ½ hours and was almost to Port Augusta I had a call from Lang telling me to alter my destination!

 Lang’s path from Adelaide took him over the Gulf of St Vincent and Spencer Gulf.
 During this crossing the northerly wind got stronger until he had 20 knot ground speed.
 Lang decided to put down at Cowell on the western side of Spencer Gulf.
 He brought the Avian down safely in the 50 knot wind, but after leaping out of the cockpit the wind gusts increased.
 The aircraft was caught in a wind gust and carried backwards across the airfield with Lang hanging on grimly to the under-carriage, unable to stop the inexorable progress towards a ditch.
-Dragging Lang behind it, the Avian was blown into the itch, damaging one side of the elevator.
+Dragging Lang behind it, the Avian was blown into the ditch, damaging one side of the elevator.

 Leaving the aircraft jammed in the ditch with the wind threatening to blow it over completely, Lang phoned Cowell Electrical Services, whose owner Sue Chase owns the only hangar on the airfield.
 Within a few minutes Cameron arrived with the key, and he and Lang took about 15 minutes to push the Avian 50 metres against the wind to safety.
 A couple of times during this exercise the aircraft became airborne, despite the two heavy weights hanging off the wings.